 Secure email providers to avoid phishing

-One basic line of defense against phishing attempts is to use a secure email provider.
+Your second line of defense against phishing attempts should be a secure email provider.
 These providers can help to deploy basic spam filters to warn you when an email is suspicious and possibly phishing-related.

 There are quite a few secure email providers that we’ve tested and that we can recommend.
 One of our favorites is the Swiss-based ProtonMail, which has rightly gained a reputation for being one of the strongest, most secure email providers available.

 Another favorite is FastMail, which is often seen as a veteran in the email industry.
-Their spam filter is world-class, and they have pretty good options for even free users, with a starting allowance of 2 GB storage.
+Their spam filter is world-class.
+Also, they have pretty good options for free users, with a starting allowance of 2 GB storage.

 There’s no reason to be caught out by phishers any more.
 So stop asking yourself how does phishing work, and start changing your behavior to detect the specific strategies that cyber-criminals use.